rich808/bmw_nlp/README.md

 CountVect|86%|58%|84%|79%|80%
 Tfidf|85%|76%|83%|83%|81%

-Best Results: Logistic Regression with CountVectorizer at 86% accuracy.
+Best Result: Logistic Regression with CountVectorizer at 86% accuracy.

 **Note: A Decision Tree without tunning hyperparameter was included to understand the effect of overfitting.